strapi/documentation/docs/user-docs/latest/content-manager/introduction-to-content-manager.md

 1. Click on the **Filters** button.
 2. Click on the 1st drop-down list to choose the field on which the condition will be applied.
 3. Click on the 2nd drop-down list to choose the type of condition to apply.
-4. Enter the value(s) of the condition in the remaining boxes.
+4. Enter the value(s) of the condition in the remaining textbox.
 6. Click on the **Add filter** button.

 ::: note